Les Murray (broadcaster): Controversy

-In 2011, Murray published a book titled The World Game: The Story of How Football Went Global, in which Murray cited an undisclosed source in alleging that Lucas Neill, the captain of the Socceroos, had instigated a mutiny just before the Germany v Australia game at the 2010 FIFA World Cup.
+In 2011, Murray published a book titled The World Game: The Story of How Football Went Global, in which Murray cited an undisclosed source in alleging that Lucas Neill, the captain of the Socceroos, had instigated a mutiny just before the Germany vs Australia game at the 2010 FIFA World Cup (in which the Australians were defeated by the Germans 4–0).
 Murray alleged that Neill had asked his coach, Pim Verbeek, to leave the room, before describing Verbeek's game-plan as "bullshit" and erasing what the Dutchman had written on a whiteboard, telling the team to play like they normally do.
 The publication of this story was followed by responses from team members who had been eyewitnesses of the actual events, including Craig Moore, Eugene Galeković, and Mile Jedinak, stating that the event portrayed in Murray's book never occurred.
 Neill protested that before the Germany game it was Mark Schwarzer, and not Neill himself, who had given the team pep talk.
 A few days after the allegations hit the news, Murray retracted his allegations with a full apology, with an undertaking that future editions of his book would have the relevant portion deleted.

 The same year then-SBS journalist Jesse Fink accused Murray of conflict of interest at SBS over his Ethics Committee role at FIFA.
 In 2020, Fink wrote a piece on his website explaining the chronology of his dispute with Murray.